zx0r/ResilientNetworkArchitectures/README.md

 1. **Domain**: Acquire a domain name.
 2. **Server Setup**:
-   - Choose a circumvention protocol that supports WebSocket (e.g., VLESS, VMess, Trojan-Go, SS with plugin).
+   - Choose a secure access architectures protocol that supports WebSocket (e.g., VLESS, VMess, Trojan-Go, SS with plugin).
    - Configure it to listen on a local port (e.g., `127.0.0.1:10000`) using WebSocket as transport.
    - Set up a web server (Nginx, Caddy, Apache) as a reverse proxy:
      - Listen on port 443 (and 80 for HTTP->HTTPS redirect).